 Skip to main content

 On the outskirts of Rosemarkie, a coastal village on the Black Isle near Inverness, a new housing development has uncovered the remains of a much older settlement.
+The settlement contained six roundhouses, one within a substantial palisade enclosure, extensive groups of prehistoric pits, and the surprise discovery of a Bronze Age hoard.

 Archaeological work at Rosemarkie was commissioned by Pat Munro Homes.